DynamoMTL/spree_chimpy/README.md

 > to sync up all your existing order data with mail chimp.
 Run this after
 > installing spree_chimpy to an existing store.

+> Also provides `rake spree_chimpy:users:sync_from_mailchimp` which annotates
+> your spree users as being subscribed or not, according to Mailchimp.

 **Deferred Processing**
 > Communication between Spree and MailChimp is synchronous by default.
 If you
 > have `delayed_job` in your bundle, the communication is queued up and